chinapedia/wikipedia.abstract.en/Page/Mannerism.md

-Parmigianino_003b.jpg's _Madonna with the Long Neck_ (1534–40), Mannerism makes itself known by elongated proportions, highly stylized poses, and lack of clear perspective.]]
+'s _Madonna with the Long Neck_ (1534–40), Mannerism makes itself known by elongated proportions, highly stylized poses, and lack of clear perspective.]]

 MANNERISM, also known as LATE RENAISSANCE,[1] is a style in European art that emerged in the later years of the Italian High Renaissance around 1520, spreading by about 1530 and lasting until about the end of the 16th century in Italy, when the Baroque style largely replaced it.
 Northern Mannerism continued into the early 17th century.[2]